edum-compassuol/4devs-mcp-server/README.md

 - `idade`: Specific age or 0 for random
 - `cep_estado`: Brazilian state UF code (optional)
 - `cep_cidade`: City code from city loader (optional)
+- `cidade_nome`: City name for automatic resolution (requires cep_estado, mutually exclusive with cep_cidade)

+**City Name Resolution:**

+The person generator now supports automatic city name resolution.
+When you provide `cidade_nome`, the system will:

+1. Load all cities for the specified state (`cep_estado`)
+2. Search for the city using fuzzy matching (handles accents, case-insensitive)
+3. Automatically resolve the city name to the required city ID
+4. Generate person data specifically for that city

+This eliminates the need to manually look up city codes, making the tool much more user-friendly.

+**Examples:**
+- `cidade_nome: "Florianópolis"` with `cep_estado: "SC"` → Generates people from Florianópolis
+- `cidade_nome: "São Paulo"` with `cep_estado: "SP"` → Generates people from São Paulo
+- Invalid city names provide helpful error messages with suggestions

 ### 2. City Loader (`carregar_cidades`)